nikki150502/Ria_web_marrige_profile/README.md

- # `Bio-Data` for job-application
+ # `Bio-data for marriage`
-A Bio-data for job application using React.js,CSS
+A frontend page using React, CSS
 ## Available Scripts

 In the project directory, you can run: